Are the workshops, music and entertainment included in the ticket price?

 Can I walk to the festival from the train station?

-No. It’s best to share a car or take a taxi.
+Not really.
+It’s best to share a car or take a taxi.
 Check the directions page for more information.

 I have a concession ticket, do I need to prove my status?

 YES, if you have a reduced price ticket you will need to provide proof of your status at reception on arrival.